-- Do not have cards that have an annual fee.
-There are just too many comparable cards out there to be paying an annual fee.
+- DO NOT get a credit card that has an annual fee.
+There are just too many choices out there to be paying an annual fee.

 Low Interest Rate Cards

-The days of easy credit are hopefully behind us.
+The days of easy credit are hopefully behind us (not!).
 If you have good credit and carry credit card balances you may want to Google "low credit card rates" to see if you can find a deal.
 Do not go for deals that offer a low interest rate for an initial time period.
-Such type of deal usually jack up the rate to a crazy percentage.
-Also, you can also call your credit card company and try to get a lower rate.
-Keep in mind that getting a new credit card or changing credit card companies can lower your FICO score.
+Such type of deals usually jack up the rate to a crazy percentage.
+You can also call your credit card company and try to get a lower rate.
+Keep in mind that getting a new credit card or changing credit card companies could lower your FICO score temporarily.

 Credit Cards that Pay Cash Back

 As a consumer making purchases on your card offers you an added degree of protection for your purchases.
 If you are very disciplined with your money and do not carry credit card debt you may want to consider a credit card that pays you back cash.
 There are a number of cards that will pay you back as much as 3% for gas and grocery purchases and 1% for all other purchases.
-This can translate to a few hundred dollars a year, though might require you in some cases to change how you pay for your purchases.
+This can translate into a lot of money in a year.